 At the logo-applying workshop, one interesting group of show attendees was from Bona, a Swedish company involved with hardwood flooring.
-“The parallels between our industries is obvious,” says Chuck Johnson, a company chemist, as both are involved with things like polishing and polyurethanes.
+“The parallels between our industries is obvious,” says Chuck Johnson, a company chemist.
+Both concrete and hardword lend themselves to things like polishing and polyurethanes.

 Three employees were partaking in the workshop that focused on applying stencils and coloring salamander logos on a pathway leading to a golf course.
 “We’re here to learn techniques that can be applied to our situations,” Johnson says.
 “There are business opportunities to be had by trying to do things differently.
 It’s part of the Swedish environment to be proactive and stay ahead of the game.”

 Steven Ochs, one of the instructors, says he liked the idea of teaming up with another professional to teach the workshop.
-The pairing took some of the pressure off him and let him see how things were approached and handled by someone else, especially someone as talented as Shellie Cordell.
+The pairing took some of the pressure off him and let him see how someone else approached and handled things, especially someone as talented as Shellie Cordell.
 “It was educational for us as well as the attendees,” he says.

 Kingdom Products supplied the water-based acrylic sealer and Butterfield Colors donated its Elements water-based stains for this workshop.